Link Between HDL Cholesterol and Dementia Risk Research Revealed by Monash University

 The Australian research team also provided evidence that this increased dementia risk associated with high HDL levels was independent of other traditional dementia risk factors such as physical activity, education, diabetes, smoking or alcohol consumption. .

 The researchers defined a “very high” level of HDL as 80 mg/dL or higher.
-This observation is rare in research and may not be related to general dietary factors, but could potentially indicate an underlying metabolic disorder.
+This observation is rare in research and may not be related to general dietary factors, but might potentially indicate an underlying metabolic disorder.

 27% higher risk of developing dementia… Up to 452% for those aged 75 or older